Tracking Nicole: Storm damage in Lantana, tree down on Dixie Highway - NewsBreak

 Nicole slammed into Jensen Beach late Wednesday night leaving residents with power outages, crumbling roads, destroyed docks and an excess of debris.

-BROWARD COUNTY, Fla.
-(CBS12) — Deputies with the Broward County Sheriff's Office are looking for a missing woman from Central Broward.
-According to detectives, 39-year-old Mimose Dulcio was last seen on Nov.
-10 around 5:30 p.m. near Northwest 30th Avenue.
-Dulcio is about 5 feet 5 inches tall and...
+BROWARD COUNTY, Fla. – The Broward Sheriff’s Office Missing Persons Unit is searching for a 39-year-old woman who has been reported missing.
+According to authorities, Mimose Dulcio was last seen around 5:30 p.m.
+Thursday near the 400 block of Northwest 30th Avenue in unincorporated central Broward.
+Deputies said...

-Skeletal remains, a noise complaint, and gas station stabbing: Top stories in photos

-WEST PALM BEACH, Fla.
-(CBS12) — Here are the top stories in photos from this week.
-Skeletal remains of 6 bodies unearthed by Hurricane Nicole in Martin County.
-After Hurricane Nicole ripped through South Florida's coastline, deputies made a 'bone-chilling' discovery on Hutchinson Island.
-The Martin County Sheriff's Office...

 Click10.com